 CAMPBELLTOWN SAYS NO TO DOMESTIC AND FAMILY VIOLENCE

-A primary role for Campbelltown Domestic Violence Committee is to raise awareness of the impact of domestic and family abuse and provide resources to the community to support victims, inform and educate on the impact of violence on the community.
+Campbelltown Domestic Violence Committee strives to raise awareness of the impact of domestic and family abuse and provide resources to the community to support victims, inform and educate on the impact of violence on the community.

 Domestic and family violence is everywhere in our community; and Campbelltown LGA has one of the highest rates of domestic violence incidents in Sydney.
 Violence against women and children is a serious concern in Australia where one women a week is killed by a partner or ex partner

 IF YOU NEED TO LEAVE THIS WEBSITE IN A HURRY PRESS THE YELLOW EXIT BUTTON

 IF YOU ARE IN IMMEDIATE DANGER PLEASE CONTACT 000

 If you are looking for information or needing help check our Getting Help page.

 If you would like a DV specialist to contact you please send us a message via our Contact Page

 “The Committee acknowledges the traditional owners of the land on which we meet, the Dharawal people and pay our sincere and humble respect to elders past, present and future.